Meter Readings in CMMS: Why Usage Data Matters

 CMMS supports a variety of meter types, including:

-• Runtime Meters: Track operational hours.
+• Runtime or Continuous Meters: Track operational hours.

 • Delta Meters: Record incremental usage, such as fuel or material consumption.